milo/github-api-nette/readme.md

 The `cached` configuration option controls caching mechanism.
 - `FALSE` - no caching will be used

-With these, Http\CachedClient will be used:
+With following, `Http\CachedClient` will be used:
 - `TRUE` - updates will be checked every request
 - `(int)` - updates will not be checked for int seconds
 - `INF` - updates will never be checked (permanent cache)

-**WARNING** - Values `(int)` and `INF` are for development purpose only and should never be used on production.
+**WARNING** - Values `(int)` and `INF` are for development purpose only and should never be used in production.
 It's because the cache may be outdated and Github may hold newer data.

 # Authentication